The Cliffs at North Shore - a high point for walking in Blackpool

 • Victoria Pier to the Southern boundary was constructed between 1922 and 1926, including a bay for the new open air baths.

-Protecting Blackpool from the vantage point of North Shore Cliffs
+• Protecting the town – from the vantage point of North Shore Cliffs

-During World War 2, a heavy battery of anti-aircraft guns were positioned on the cliffs near St Stephen’s Church.
+• And during World War 2, a heavy battery of anti-aircraft guns was positioned on the cliffs near St Stephen’s Church.

 While you’re here…